-- To enable logging for checking how fast your searches are, click here221; to disable it, click here222. - To enable logging for checking whether phrase indexing is active and how many documents are in each index, click here223; to disable it, click here224. - To enable logging for checking how fragmented the index files are, click here225; to disable it, click here226.
+- To enable logging for checking how fragmented the index files are, click here; to disable it, click here.
 Note that having this option enabled will make it take longer to open or search a library.
-Index files can be defragmented using a utility such as iDefrag227 or Drive Genius228. - To record what EagleFiler is doing during a slow search, so that we can look into the cause of the slowness, please see the Sending in a "Sample" Report section.
+Index files can be defragmented using a utility such as iDefrag or Drive Genius. - To record what EagleFiler is doing during a slow search, so that we can look into the cause of the slowness, please see the Sending in a "Sample" Report section.